nigelrodrigues15/Map-Replacer/README.md

 # Map-Replacer

-This is a chrome extention that replaces all images on a webpage with dogs (can be replaced with any picture).
-It is served to be an introduction to creating web extensions.
-Image files and code tutorial was provided by Canada Learning Code.
+This is a chrome extention that replaces all countriess on the star alliance map webpage with airport codes.

 ## Usage

 * Need to activate developer mode in Chrome in order to add the extension
 * `Load unpacked` and navigate to the project folder
-* Click on the extension icon when on desired webpage and all images will be replaced with dogs
+* Click on the extension icon when on desired webpage and all countries will be replaced with

 ## Future Considerations